 If lazing around on beaches is too boring and hiking rainforest mountains is too much of effort, try a trip to Mount Bromo.
 It's a perfect option to witness one of the most magnificent sceneries in the world without the excretion of blood, sweat or tears.

-Mount Bromo is an active volcano in East Java, Indonesia, 2,329 meters above sea level in the Bromo Tengger Semeru National Park
+Mount Bromo is an active volcano in East Java, Indonesia, 2,329 meters above sea level in the Bromo Tengger Semeru National Park.

 Located near to four other mountains, the volcano complex is an adventure travelers’ playground.
 The series of escapades on offer start in the small hours with a thrilling yet bumpy off-road jeep ride in the dark.
 This is followed by a stunning sunrise above a live smoking volcano crater, an adrenaline-rushing horse-back ride on a desert of ash, and finally a hike to the crater rim itself.